If You Only Enforce One Rule for AI Code, Make It fn(args, deps)

 functionName(args, deps = defaultDeps)

-Dependencies are visible, not implicit.
+Dependencies are explicit, not hidden.

 There’s no framework and no package to install.

-Linters and reviews catch problems after the fact.
-It's better to get the shape right before the agent writes the code.
+Linters and reviews catch problems after the fact; it's better to get the shape right before the agent writes the code.

 The core idea: make dependencies visible, not implicit